-Setting and Monitoring Individual Development Plans
+Setting and Monitoring Growth Plans

-The purpose of using job levels, competencies, and career tracks is to help employees know where they stand and identify growth opportunities.
-But to fully deliver on that growth, managers and their direct reports need to be on the same page.
+The purpose of using job levels, competencies, and matrices is to help employees know where they stand and identify growth opportunities.
+But to help them get there, managers need to empower employees to develop a concrete plan and monitor their progress.
+In addition to leveraging technology to track progress, teams can ensure growth plans aren't left by the wayside by regularly communicating and scheduling one-on-ones.